V-Lab@ANDC

 Aim

 This virtual lab on 2D Matrices is designed for undergraduate students.
-It aims to simplify the understanding of two-dimensional matrix by combining theory, visual aids, and interactive coding tools.
+It aims to simplify the understanding of two-dimensional matrices by combining theory, visual aids, and interactive coding tools.
 The lab offers hands-on practice with matrix operations such as creation, traversal, and manipulation.

 Theory & Applications